nicrci/int_marriage_div/README.md

 5. Average Marriage and Divorce Rate Distrubution Map (2021-2023)

-we use two choropleth maps shows the average marriage rate and divorce rate by city in Taiwan over three years (2021 to 2023).
+We use two choropleth maps to show the average marriage rate and divorce rate by city in Taiwan over three years (2021 to 2023).
 The color gradient indicates the marriage and divorce rate, with darker shades representing higher rates.
 The maps provide a visual representation of marriage and divorce rates across different cities in Taiwan, highlighting regional variations and identifying areas with higher or lower rates.

 Calculation Methods:

-- Aggregated marriage and divorce counts and population data by city and average of three years.
+- Aggregated marriage and divorce counts and population data by city and an average of three years.
 - Calculated the marriage and divorce rate as a percentage of the population.
 - Computed the three-year average marriage and divorce rate for each city.
 - Merged the data with geographical map data of Taiwan and created choropleth maps.